Bay Finatic Fishing Guide Service

 What's the Deal?

 Sea Trout: Also known as speckled trout, these guys are the bread and butter of Matagorda Bay fishing.
-They're active year-round but really fire up in the warmer months.
-Sea trout love to chase bait, so look for them around bait balls or slicks (those smooth, oily patches on the water surface).
-The glow sticks we use at night?
-Trout can't resist 'em.
+They're active year-round but really turn on during the warmer months.
+Look for them around grass flats, oyster reefs, and channel edges.
+There's nothing quite like the topwater blow-up of a big trout!

 Learn more about the species